cyanheads/claude-sidebar-modifier/README.md

 If you encounter any issues:
 1. Ensure you're using the latest version of Firefox.
 2. Try disabling and re-enabling the extension.
-3. Clear your browser cache and cookies for Claude.ai.
-4. If problems persist, please open an issue in this repository with a detailed description of the problem.
+3. If problems persist, please open an issue in this repository with a detailed description of the problem.

+## ⚠️ Known Issues
+- There is a known issue with the native 'pin sidebar' functionality not working when this extension is active.
+I'm investigating this and working on a fix.

 ## 📄 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.